Megahome Water Distiller Review: One of the Best!

 What are the pros and cons of the Megahome distiller?

 I always like to check out what other people have to say about a product.
-My favorite place to do that is at Amazon.
-The reviewers there tend to be brutally honest, which is a good thing!
+Online reviewers tend to be brutally honest, which is a good thing!

 - quiet - noise level similar to computer fan

 - lots of sediment left, so it's doing the job

 - solid build